Implementing Monte Carlo Tests with P-value Buckets: General algorithm

-We let $\tau$ be the random effort of an algorithm, defined as the number of exceedance indicators $X_i$ used.
-The following theorem shows that overlapping buckets are both a necessary and sufficient prerequisite for a finite time algorithm satisfying \eqref{eq:RR} to exist.
+We say that the buckets $\cal J$ are \emph{overlapping} if for all $p \in (0,1)$ there exists $J \in {\cal J}$ such that $p$ is contained in the interior of $J$.
+The following theorem shows that overlapping buckets are both a necessary and sufficient prerequisite for a finite time algorithm $A$ satisfying \eqref{eq:RR} to exist, where the effort is measured in terms of the stopping time $\tau_{A}$.